chooron/HydroModels.jl/docs/src/get_start_en.md

-# First Steps with HydroModels.jl
+# Getting start with HydroModels.jl

 This guide provides a comprehensive introduction to HydroModels.jl, a Julia package for hydrological modeling.
 We'll walk through the installation process, build a complete ExpHydro model, and demonstrate how to run simulations with real-world data.